 During manufacturing, the barrier undergoes a molecular reorientation that stretches the molecular structure of the polymer as it is being formed on the extrusion line.
 This realigns the molecules into a grid structure to create a unique built-in memory that allows the polymer to reform to its existing shape after an impact.

-As a leading manufacturer of polymer barriers, A-SAFE has created safety systems for companies as diverse as Coca Cola, DHL, BMW and Gatwick airport.
+As a leading manufacturer of polymer barriers, A-SAFE has created safety systems for companies as diverse as Coca Cola, DHL and BMW.
 No matter what your industry, we can help you create bespoke protection for your workforce, machinery and facility.

 How does a polymer safety barrier work?